dallonf/causelang/README.md

 # Cause

 Cause is a proof-of-concept programming language.
-It's very much WIP right now, but the pitch is that it's a completely determinstic pure language that accomplishes I/O and other impure or non-deterministic actions by sending "Effect" messages up the stack, possibly all the way up to the runtime.
+It's very much WIP right now, but the pitch is that it's a completely determinstic pure language that accomplishes I/O and other impure or non-deterministic actions by sending "Signals" up the stack, possibly all the way up to the runtime.
 It's inspired by [this blog post by Dan Abramov on algebraic effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/).

 ## Why would I want something like this?

 A completely deterministic scripting language has a lot of really cool implications.
 It'd be pretty friendly to concurrency.
 You can write automated tests for anything; just handle I/O effects with mock responses before they make it back to the runtime.
 And say goodbye to flaky tests!
-You could save the state of a function mid-execution, persist it, and load it back later, just by recording and replaying effects and their responses.
+You could save the state of a function mid-execution, persist it, and load it back later, just by recording and replaying caused signals and their responses.
 Maybe you do this to provide a 100% reproduction of a test that's flaky because you actually do want it to use actual I/O. Time-travel debugging is a pretty good bet.
 Hot reloading, depending on the use case, could be easy.

 Effects themselves also make some interesting patterns possible.
 Imagine a turn-based game where other players can interrupt someone else's turn.
 Or how you might write a conversational bot!